…and then there was the Waterleaf Spa…

 Tip: always check the rules to see if a sauna, even when in the privacy of a locker room, is clothing optional or not.
 Not that somebody is going to tell you to put your pants back on, spa rules are there for everyone’s comfort.

-Private Hot Tub – how did we not see this in the four times we’d been to the pool before our massage appointments?
+How did we not see a private hot tub in the four times we’d been to the pool before our massage appointments?
 The Skamania Lodge has four hot tubs apparently.
 There is the disco hot tub outside that’s like a little bit of Miami Beach meets Aspen, Colorado.
 There’s the hot tub by the pool that has kids jumping in and out of it.
 And then there are private tubs in each of the dressing rooms at the Waterleaf Spa.
 They were quiet.
 And calm.
 And we relaxed.
 And then we were ready for our actual massages.
 While they finished prepping the room for our couples massages, we waited in a quiet, dark cushy area outside of the therapy rooms.
 It was a nice transition before lying on the table.